Amulya-sg/Medical-Chat-Bot/README.md

 ---

 ### Disclaimer:
 MedBot is not a replacement for a licensed healthcare provider.
-Always seek the advice of a qualified professional for medical concerns.
+Always seek the advice of a qualified professional for medical concerns